Kentucky–North Carolina basketball rivalry: December 2, 2000: UK 93, #6 UNC 76

 The first game of the renewed series, held in the Dean Smith Center, found Kentucky at a particularly critical time.
 Although the season was still early, UK was reeling from poor offensive execution and were saddled with a 1–3 record.
 Having dropped out of the top 25 ranking, the game on paper looked like a blow-out in favor of the Heels.
 Not a cheerful situation for Kentucky fans, especially since UK was at the time on the tail end of a 16–6 all-time series record with UNC and with UK not having beaten UNC for over 25 years.

 The game was a blow-out, however it was Kentucky which did the damage.
-With Cliff Hawkins shredding the UNC defense with his penetration and previously-unknown Marquis Estill exploding for 19 points, UK rolled to an easy victory and went on to salvage the season.
+With Cliff Hawkins shredding the UNC defense with his penetration and previously unknown Marquis Estill exploding for 19 points, UK rolled to an easy victory and went on to salvage the season.
 UK's Keith Bogans scored 18 points, but more importantly held UNC's high scoring Joseph Forte (who was also Bogans' former high school teammate at DeMatha (MD)) in check.
 The game came perilously close to surpassing North Carolina's worst home loss at the Dean Dome, and would have if not for two last-minute 3-point shots by Forte.

+December 8, 2001: #11 UK 79, UNC 59

+On their home court the 11th ranked Wildcats toppled the unranked Tar Heals in an impressive 20 point victory.
+Tayshaun Prince scored 31-points, had 11-rebounds, four-assists, and four-steals in a 79–59 victory over North Carolina.
+In scoring Kentucky's first fifteen points, Prince made five consecutive three-point shots to start the game.